 Children of high ability, as well as those experiencing difficulties, are identified by their class teacher and given additional input and support.
 The class teacher is able to draw on the advice and experience of colleagues, particularly the school’s Special Needs Coordinator, and external agencies where appropriate to meet the needs of these children.

 Each child with special educational needs has an Individual Education Plan, which is reviewed three times per year.
-When an IEP is reviewed the parent or guardian is invited to attend the meeting.
+When an IEP is reviewed the parent or guardian is invited to attend the meeting and is provided with a copy of the IEP so that they can support their child at home.
 All teachers plan, set and mark work appropriate and relevant to the individual needs of their pupils, taking into account any requirements set out in the Individual Education Plan.

-The Governors with responsibility for SEND are Mr Nathan Mastin.
+The Governor with responsibility for SEND is Mrs S Clifton.

 Our SEND policy can be found on our Policy Page.
 If you have any queries about the Special Educational Needs provision for your child or about Special Educational Needs generally, please speak to Mrs Howell or Miss Willows.